Using Cypress and Google Lighthouse for Performance Testing

 Example test run of using the cypress-audit plugin using the default threshold of 100

-The thresholds can be modified and you are free to customise which metrics you want to track.
+The thresholds can be modified and you are free to customize which metrics you want to track.

 You can also pass in a custom configuration to update the metric scores.
 Here is a code snippet on how you can pass custom configurations in cypress-audit.